Medicare Supplement Plan N: Coverage, Costs & Is It Worth It?

 What Does Medicare Supplement Plan N Cover?

 Medicare Supplement Plan N (also called Medigap Plan N) is a standardized insurance policy that fills in the gaps left by Original Medicare.
-It's one of the more popular plans available because it offers substantial coverage at a lower monthly premium than top-tier plans like Plan G. Here's a full breakdown of Plan N's benefit structure:
+It's one of the more popular plans available because it offers substantial coverage at a lower monthly premium than top-tier plans like Plan G. Here's a full breakdown of Plan N's benefit structure for 2026:

 BenefitPlan N Coverage